 The Group believes that a combination of its position as a leading wind energy solutions provider, its working environment and competitive compensation programmes allow the Group to attract and retain talented people.
 The Group believes its relationship with its employees is generally good.
-However, the Group has experienced work stoppages as a result of labour issues including:
+However, in the past the Group has occasionally experienced work stoppages as a result of labour issues.
+In addition, there is currently a dispute with three past employees of AERT over the non-payment of certain incentives.
+See "Legal Proceedings" below for further details.
+Other than the employees at the Group's operations and maintenance centres at Vankusawade, Dhule, Kutch, Nagda & Sangli and those employed by Hansen Transmissions, none of its employees belong to a union.